refanr/E2R-Tool/Journal/Journal.md

 # Journal

+### 14.10 2024
+Downloading the MIM-GOLD and MIM datasets from clarin.
+I want to try out word embedding with word2vec using this data.

+### 13.10 2024
+Keep working on extracting the text from the ruv.is/audskilid news items.
+I am trying to do this programmatically, but its not working out.
+I am thinking of extracting some manually, just to get started.

 ### 10.10 2024

 I started gathering data last night and this morning.
 From what I can gather, I will need to pretrain a model on general text.
 I have available to me a lot of resources on clarin, Gigaword corpus, word frequency data, sentence standardization, etc. What I am missing is complex-to-simplified dataset, ruv.is produces some news items in an e2r form, which links to the news item in the original form, which might be a good starting point.
 This seems like it is about 39 e2r items, so it is quite tiny, maybe I can contact someone over at ruv to get access to more material.